milandahal213/teachablemachine_airtable_EV3/README.md

  </details>

-# Setting up the library
+# Setting up the library on EV3

 <details>
   <summary>Using the library</summary>